 The first three episodes highlighted players raised in Europe by African parents, including Yunus Musah of Valencia CF, Alexander Isak of Real Sociedad, and Iñaki Williams of Athletic Club.
 The stories discuss their converging identities as they’ve navigated the world of international soccer while becoming standout, and in some cases barrier-breaking, players for their clubs.

 The goal was to find players with compelling backgrounds and relevance within the international soccer landscape, which was accomplished with our first cast of characters.
-Muash is a U.S. Men’s National Team player who will make his World Cup debut in Qatar this fall, Isak recently broke Newcastle’s transfer record after they purchased him for approximately 60 million Euros from Real Sociedad, and Iñaki Williams surprised the international soccer world by committing to play for Ghana in the upcoming World Cup.
+Muash is a U.S. Men’s National Team player who recently made his World Cup debut in Qatar, Isak recently broke Newcastle’s transfer record after they purchased him for approximately 60 million Euros from Real Sociedad, and Iñaki Williams surprised the international soccer world by committing to play for Ghana in the 2022 World Cup.

 Through first person narratives, we aimed to shine a light on rising stars within the league with an emphasis on representation and a goal to explore the concept of identity.